Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/02_CPE.md

 library for the Cray one to have optimised communication on the Cray Slingshot interconnect.

 Cray MPI contains many tweaks specifically for Cray systems.
-HPE Cray claim improved algorithms for many collectives, an asynchornous progress engine to improve overlap of communications and computations, customizable collective buffering when using MPI-IO, and optimized remote memory access (MPI one-sided communication) which also supports
+HPE Cray claim improved algorithms for many collectives, an asynchronous progress engine to improve overlap of communications and computations, customizable collective buffering when using MPI-IO, and optimized remote memory access (MPI one-sided communication) which also supports